 - You will receive a receipt notice.
 You should hold on to this receipt.

-- Keep a copy of your application, the receipt and the EAD.
+- Keep a copy of your complete application, the receipt and the EAD.

 Do not assume the process has ended after you receive your EAD.
 Here's a list of things we recommend you do:

-- Let the international student adviser know that you have received your EAD.
+- Let the Office of International Students & Scholars know that you have received your EAD.

 - Check the dates to make sure that the dates you plan to work match those on the EAD.

 - Make copies of the EAD.
 You will need copies( front and back) of all your previous EADs when you apply for a new one or you can scan them.

 While you are on OPT you will remain in F-1 status.
 Consequently, while you are on OPT you will be responsible for the maintenance of your F-1 status.